AxelBerres/mlunit/README.md

     function tear_down(my_precious_fid)
         % close file
         fclose(my_precious_fid);

+Additionally, the set_up, test, and tear_down calls may receive a second input argument, which is the current test's name.

 In mlUnit 1.10 and earlier, function-based tests were not able to exchange data.
 Instead, tests needed to abuse mlunit_param to pass around information.